tomaszcaban1/BookShopAPI/README.md

 - nlog is used to log information about application operation.
 - Added models validator (FluentValidation)
 - Added support for static files
-- Added pagination to some GET requests (added extension method OrderBy/OrderbyDescending to simplify LINQ command)
+- Added pagination to some GET requests (plus extra extension method OrderBy/OrderbyDescending to simplify LINQ command)
 - Used static Guard class as a defensing code approach
 - Added Swagger endpoint
+- One http request run SQL procedure to get data

 ## Acknowledgements
 - This project was based on [pluralsight ASP.NET Core path](https://app.pluralsight.com/paths/skills/aspnet-core).